b4cktr4ck2/De-Brickify-Pm3-RDV2/docs/index.md

 This method will explain how to identify what pin on the Sparkfun Cable connects to what pin on the Bus Pirate.
 Make sure the black rectangular part of the cable is plugged into the Bus Pirate.

 1. Take your multi-meter and touch one of the leads inside a wire on the cable.
-2. Touch the other lead on one of the pins OUTSIDE the black rectangle on the Bus Pirate, next  too the description of each pin.
+2. Touch the other lead on one of the pins OUTSIDE the black rectangle on the Bus Pirate, next to the description of each pin.
-3. This is an ordered list following a header.
+3. If you hear a "beep" from your multi-meter, you have identified what pin corresponds to the coloured wire you're testing.
+If you don't hear a beep, apply the lead to a different pin on the Bus Pirate until you hear a beep.
+It is recommended that you make a note of what colour corresponds to what pin so you can connect your cable to the Proxmark properly.
+4. Repeat until you have identified what colour corresponds to the following pins on the Bus Pirate: CS, MOSI, MISO, CLK, GND, and 3V3.

 ## The quick method